mytute/angular-teacher/README.md

 Two way data binding binds data from component class view template and view template to component class.
 This is combination of property binding and event binding.

-# Data Binding
+### data transfer from component to view template in same component

-### data transfer from file.ts to file.html in same component
+show tree examle of Interpolation(one way binding)

 >file.ts